CommandersAct/Platform-Documentation/features/destinations/destinations-catalog/facebook/facebook-conversions-api.md

 Facebook Pixel specifies [*Standard Events*](https://developers.facebook.com/docs/facebook-pixel/implementation/conversion-tracking#standard-events) whose semantics correspond to events in the [*Commanders Act Standard*](https://community.commandersact.com/platform-x/developers/tracking/events-reference)

-If the destination receives a *Commanders Act Event* with `event_name` matching on the list, it will automatically be sent under the associated *Facebook Standard Event*.
+If the destination receives a *Commanders Act Event* with `event_name` matching the list, it will automatically be sent under the associated *Facebook Standard Event* name.
 Otherwise, it will be sent without any transformation

 | COMMANDERS ACT EVENTS | FACEBOOK STANDARD EVENT |
 | --------------------- | ----------------------- |